 There are more than 60 known varieties of basil found globally.
 Belonging to the family Lamiaceae, the scientific name of holy basil is Ocimum tenuiflorum (or Ocimum sanctum).

 Besides the holy basil, some of the other familiar and widely-used varieties of basil are:

 Data based on USDA (United States Department of Agriculture) - National Nutrient Database for Standard Reference

 While modern science is engaged in research on holy basil, quite a few of its benefits were known to humans even in ancient times.

-Throughout the world, various preparations made using holy basil leaves are used by traditional medicine practitioners to cure a variety of ailments.
+Throughout the world, various preparations made using holy basil leaves are used by traditional medicine practitioners to cure ailments.

 Here are 10 benefits of eating tulsi leaves that you must know:

 The holy basil helps in treating asthma and relieves symptoms of respiratory disorders.
-Tea made using 5–7 leaves of holy basil together with ginger, black pepper, cloves and cardamom is effective in providing relief.
+Tea made using 5 to 7 leaves of holy basil together with ginger, black pepper, cloves and cardamom is effective in providing relief.

 Due to their germicidal and astringent properties, consuming holy basil leaves helps in killing bacteria that cause dental cavities, plaque and tartar.
 Furthermore, the astringent action helps in tightening the gums around the teeth, thus preventing premature teeth loss.